maxtaco/tamejs/README.md

 ToDos (Optimizations)
 ---------------------
-* Can passThrough blocks in a tamed function that don't have twaits, so can get more aggressive here.
+* Can passThrough blocks in a tamed function that don't have twaits, so can get more aggressive here --- in progress, but can still seek out some more optimizations....

 ToDos (Future)
 --------------